Mbed-TLS/mbedtls-docs/kb/development/mbedtls-coding-standards.md

 Static functions and macros that are not in public headers follow the same convention except the initial `MBEDTLS_` or `mbedtls_` prefix: they start directly with the function name.

+Exception: macros defined in headers used by alternative implementations or PSA drivers (including headers that they include) must start with with `MBEDTLS_` or `PSA_`.

 Function parameters and local variables need no name spacing.
 They should use descriptive names unless they're very short-lived or are used for simple looping or are "standard" names (such as `p` for a pointer to the current position in a buffer).

 ### Lengths and sizes